dominic-nhat-ng/dominic-nhat-ng/README.md

 <blockquote>
 <i>
-“Some stories have to be written because no one would believe the absurdity of it all.” - Shannon L. Alder
+“She'd always been a little excitable, a little more passionate about books than your average person, but she was supposed to be -- she was a librarian, after all.” - Sarah Beth Durst
 </i>
 </blockquote>